Within the madness of the medieval Medina, experience the exotic charm and traditional way of life that has nourished Marrakech for over a millennium.

 A LOCAL MARRAKECH HAMMAM

-Hammam Mouassine – This tourist-friendly venue has an English-speaking host with a menu of services to choose from.
-It’s clean and comfortable but housed in a traditional building that is also used by locals, so it has a nice local Moroccan feel.
+Hammam Mouassine – This a great tourist-friendly yet local hammam.
+It’s clean and comfortable but housed in a traditional building that is also used by locals.
+An English-speaking host will explain the services on offer to you.

 A WESTERNISED HAMMAM

-These hammams offer a pampering experience more like a western spa with massage treatments in an indulgent space.
+These hammams offer more of a pampering experience similar to a western spa.

 Hammam de la Rose – A great range of services in a calm, relaxing space with a focus on health and wellbeing.
 Prices are pretty good for a high-end experience.